Vinceclave/student_crud_application/README.md

 ## Contributions

-Contributions to the Student CRUD Application project are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Open a pull request in this repository, explaining your changes.
+This project is developed for a school assignment and does not currently accept contributions from external sources.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is developed solely for educational purposes as part of a school project.

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or inquiries regarding this school project, please feel free to contact me via [vinceclave9@gmail.com](mailto:vinceclave9@gmail.com).